Tschucker/freeCNC/README.md

 # freeCNC
 3D printed parts for CNC
-This project contains all the 3D printed parts used to create a CNC machine.
-It is a work in progress and is not meant to replace a comercial CNC router.
+This project contains all the 3D printed parts and purchased parts used to create a CNC frame anf gantry.
+It is a work in progress and is not meant to replace a commercial CNC router.

 ## Video